MeysamJohari/MeysamJohari/README.md

 - 👋 Hi, I’m @MeysamJohari
-- 👀 I’m interested in play with data
+- 👀 I’m interested in Branding
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning how to learn
-- 💞️ I’m looking to collaborate on data science
 - 📫 my telegram id is : @meysamspn
 - 😄 you can also connect me with my email : mr.johari67@gmail.com